house9/dont-bail-on-rails-env-config/post.md

 ## Additional Notes

-### Ensuring your application has the needed configuration

 ### database credentials

 When using ENV to manage your secrets I prefer setting a `DATABASE_URL` ENV instead of keeping track of the database host, user and password in separate values.